developer0hye/YOLOX-Backbone/README.md

 ## Select specific feature levels

-There is on creation argument impacting the output features.
+There is one creation argument impacting the output features.

 - `out_features` selects which FPN features to output